capport-wg/7710bis/README.md

    o  Code: The Captive-Portal DHCPv4 Option (114) (one octet)

-   o  Len: The length (one octet), in octets of the URI.
+   o  Len: The length (one octet), in octets, of the URI.

    o  URI: The URI for the captive portal API endpoint to which the user
       should connect (encoded following the rules in [RFC3986]).